random header image

 Current Location

-Additional localized infestations have also been confirmed from areas in Bexar, Brazoria, Brazos, Cameron, Chambers, Comal, Fayette, Fort Bend, Galveston, Hardin, Harris, Hays, Hidalgo, Jefferson, Jim Hogg, Liberty, Matagorda, Montgomery, Nueces, Polk, Orange, San Augustine, Travis, Victoria, Walker, Wharton and Williamson counties.
+TEXAS COUNTIES: Confirmed in Angelina, Bexar, Brazoria, Brazos, Cameron, Chambers, Colorado, Comal, Fayette, Fort Bend, Galveston, Hardin, Harris, Hays, Hidalgo, Jasper, Jefferson, Jim Hogg, Liberty, Matagorda, Montgomery, Nueces, Polk, Orange, San Augustine, Travis, Victoria, Walker, Wharton and Williamson counties.
 New infestations are suspected beyond these areas.
-However, sample identifications have not been confirmed.
-This ant has the potential to spread well beyond the current range in coastal Texas.
-This is a semi-tropical ant and potential northern distribution will be limited by cooler weather conditions.

-U.S. Habitat: Tawny crazy ants are omnivorous, but prefer a liquid carbohydrate based diet (McDonald 2012).
-Worker ants commonly "tend" sucking hemipterous insects such as aphids, scale insects, whiteflies, mealybugs, and others that excrete a sugary (carbohydrate) liquid called "honeydew" extracted from host plants.
-Workers are also attracted to sweet parts of plants including nectaries, damaged, and over-ripe fruit.
-Their protein source includes other insects or small arthropods.
+U.S. Habitat: Tawny crazy ants are omnivorous and will eat other insects and small arthropods (isopods, spiders, scorpions, etc.), but prefer a liquid carbohydrate based diet, like aphid's honeydew.
+Worker ants commonly "tend" to sap-sucking homopteran insects such as aphids, scale insects, whiteflies, mealybugs, and any excrete a sugary (carbohydrate) liquid called "honeydew".
+Tawny crazy ant workers are also attracted to sweet parts of plants including nectaries, damaged, and over-ripe fruit.

 Resembles